ICE Told Agents ‘Happy Hunting!’ as They Prepped for Raid

 “These documents expose how quota-driven raids feeds the mass deportation and detention machine that treats people like numbers and targets, instead of people,” said Paromita Shah, an immigration attorney with Just Futures Law, which recruited more than 200 organizations and advocates to file FOIA to obtain the documents.

 “The ongoing threat of mass raids for mass deportations has made it necessary for us to understand the inner workings of ICE’s mass raid operations,” said Silky Shah, executive director of the Detention Watch Network.
-“We’ve confirmed in government documents that ICE operations are politically motivated and not at all about national security, as the administration claims.
+“We’ve confirmed in government documents that ICE operations are politically motivated.
 Immigration raids are meant to terrorize communities and instill fear.”

 The raids, described by U.S. Customs and Immigration Enforcement’s National Fugitive Operations Program as “the largest operation of its kind in the history of ICE,” were called off after NBC News reported on the impending operation.